How well do you sleep in winter? Do you take time to slow down and rest?

 - Add a drop or two of lavender essential oil (organic) to your bath or massage oil.
 Lavender is a strong nervine and a mild antidepressant.
 It’s known for alleviating, stress, insomnia, tension and promotes relaxation.
 It also has many other wonderful uses.
 Lavender is a generous plant and if you don’t have lavender in your medicine chest I highly recommend you two become friends!

-- A meditation or prayer practice before bed (or when you wake up) is wonderful way to relax and wind down at the end of the day.
+- A meditation or prayer practice before bed (or when you wake up) is wonderful way to relax and calm down at the end of the day.

 - Drink a cup of herbal tea.
 Chamomile tea is a gentle classic herbal remedy to soothe and calm and promote a restful sleep.
 I also love the tea blend ‘Tulsi Sweet Rose’ by Organic India, which includes chamomile.